aregsar/aregsarblog/blog/2019/installing-php-on-ubuntu/index.md

 `cat /etc/php/7.3/cli/php.ini | grep ';pcre.jit=1'`
 `cat /etc/php/7.3/fpm/php.ini | grep ';pcre.jit=1'`

+Run `php -v` to see the version of installed PHP.
+Run `php -m` to see all installed PHP extensions.
+Run `php -i` to get all the information regarding the PHP installation

 ## The installation directories and configuration

+When we run `which php` we can see that the php command is running from /usr/bin/php so we must make sure we have /usr/bin in our PATH environment variable.

+The php files are installed in /usr/bin

+php7.3
+php-config7.3
+phpize7.3
+phar.phar7.3

+Symlinks are created to an alternate install directory

+php -> /etc/alternatives/php
+php-config -> /etc/alternatives/php-config
+phpize -> /etc/alternatives/phpize
+phar -> /etc/alternatives/phar
+phar.phar -> /etc/alternatives/phar.phar
+phar7.3 -> phar.phar7.3

-The PHP CLI and PHP-FPM configuration file will be located at:
+Also he PHP CLI and PHP-FPM configuration file will be located at:

 /etc/php/7.3/cli/php.ini